shanghaoli98/CS528-UnityShiningStar-Shanghao/README.md

 2. Open the project in Unity.

-3. Ensure that you have the necessary assets and dependencies configured.
+3. Open the scene named `ShiningStar.unity (Assets/ShiningStar.unity)`.

-4. Run the project in the Unity Editor or build it for your desired platform.
+4. Click the play button on the top to run the project.

 ## Usage